rust-lang/rust/text/0000-closure-to-fn-coercion.md

 ```

 This is a trivial example, and one that might not seem too consequential, but the
 code doubles with every new item added to the array.
-With very many elements,
+With a large amount of elements,
 the duplication begins to seem unwarranted.

-Another option, of course, is to use an array of `Fn` instead of `fn`:
+A solution, of course, is to use an array of `Fn` instead of `fn`:

 ```rust
 const foo: [&'static Fn(&mut u32); 4] = [